My role

 Hand off

-To ensure a smooth handoff, I first reviewed previous feature hand offs with our development team to identify what had worked well.
-I met with the developer that would be working on the feature early on to understand their questions and pain points for hand off and identify any gaps.
-From our sync, I prepared a structured ticket in Jira and Confluence that included:
+To ensure a smooth handoff, I met with the developer that would be working on the feature early on to understand their questions and pain points for hand off and identify any gaps.
+From our sync, I prepared a ticket in Jira and notes in Confluence:

 - Interactive prototype to demonstrate the UI and behavior.